11 Halloween Fundraising Ideas That Work

 7. Pumpkin Spice Latte Workshop

 Use Donorbox Text-to-Give to get more donations during your pumpkin spice latte workshop.
-All your donors have to do is text your custom keyword or unique campaign ID to the text-to-give number or shortcode.
+All your donors have to do is text your unique campaign ID to the toll-free text-to-give number.
 Then they’ll receive a link to your donation form, where they can quickly checkout.
-Plus, when you enable UltraSwift™ Pay, you give them the option to check out four times faster with their preferred digital wallet like Apple Pay or Google Pay.
+Plus, when you enable UltraSwift™ Pay, you give them the option to check out 4x faster with their preferred digital wallet, like Apple Pay or Google Pay.

-If you want to make this idea bigger, partner with a local coffee shop, or even a coffee shop chain.
+Pro tip: Make this idea bigger by partnering with a local coffee shop or a coffee shop chain.
 Create a special Halloween warm drink with them and have the proceeds (or part of them) go to your nonprofit.

 8. Horror Movie Night

-First, consider your audience.
-There are so many different types of horror movies out there, and some are not appropriate for children.
+1. Consider your audience when selecting a movie (age, interests, etc.).
 You can either go with the classics or play on novelty.
-If you decide to go with something new, look for a horror movie that came out within the last year.
+If you decide to go with something new, select a horror movie that came out within the last year.

-To raise even more funds, sell Halloween candy and popcorn.
+4. To raise even more funds, sell Halloween-themed candy and popcorn.

-Pro tip: Any showing of a film for profit will put you in violation of copyright laws.
-To book a film for public showing, you must contact an independent film broker who will get you the film, charge a fee for the process and report your box office receipts to the owner of the film.
+Note: Any showing of a film for profit will put you in violation of copyright laws.
+To book a film for public showing, contact an independent film broker who will get you the film, charge a fee for the process, and report your box office receipts to the owner of the film.

 Here’s an example of an online event page with a ticketing form selling movie tickets.